Back to news

 }

 Two details earn their keep here.
-The agent both publishes to a pub/sub channel and writes its latest state into a Redis hash, so the monitor gets live updates and anything else can query the current picture on demand.
-And the expire call sets a TTL on the agent's key: if the process dies outright, Redis deletes the key for you, so a dead agent leaves no stale record behind.
+The agent both publishes to a pub/sub channel (opens in a new tab) and writes its latest state into a Redis hash, so the monitor gets live updates and anything else can query the current picture on demand.
+And the expire call sets a TTL on the agent's key: if the process dies outright, Redis deletes the key for you (opens in a new tab), so a dead agent leaves no stale record behind.

 Step 3: Build the Heartbeat Monitor